Challenge level: 3 out of 5

 Rise at the crack of dawn for a three-activity team challenge following this ancient earthwork, which dates back to the eighth century and stretches for a whopping 177 miles through the lush, green countryside of the Welsh border.

-Kicking off from the Digeddi Wildlife Campsite near Glasbury, you start your day with a stunning 34km cycle along the Gospel Pass, which, at a whopping 551 metres above sea level, is Wales’ highest road.
-Descending into Pandy, you swap your bikes for hiking boots and tackle a 30km trek along the Haterall Ridge of the Black Mountains.
-This section of Offa’s Dyke is believed to be the most beautiful and you’ll enjoy breath-taking vistas all the way of the surrounding peaks and down into the Wye Valley, until you finally reach Glasbury.
+Kicking off from the Digeddi Wildlife Campsite near Glasbury, you start your day with a stunning 22km cycle along the Gospel Pass, which, at a whopping 551 metres above sea level, is Wales’ highest road.
+Descending into Llanthony, you swap your bikes for boots for your 22.2km trekking section.
+This section of Offa’s Dyke is renowned for its beauty.
+You’ll pass the ruins of the beautiful and evocative 12th century Llanthony Priory and enjoy breath-taking vistas all the way of the surrounding hills and the Wye Valley, until you reach Glasbury.